Plastic-regulatory-roundup

 North America

 Plastic’s legal landscape in North America is more complex and less uniformed.
 A patchwork maze of bills and proposals that is constantly evolving in different states, is developing under an umbrella of national legislation that has kept the US in particular behind legislation in Europe.
-As one of the largest producers of plastic in the world it has one of the worst recycling rates, although this varies considerably from state-to-state as explained perfectly by Robet Lilienfeld in his article about different PET recycling rates in the USA.
+As one of the largest producers of plastic in the world it has one of the worst recycling rates, although this varies considerably from state-to-state as explained perfectly by Robert Lilienfeld in his article about different PET recycling rates in the USA.

 “There are 10 states with bottle bills, or deposit laws, in the United States.
 The collective recycling rates for these states is approximately 54%, about double for the country as a whole,” he writes.
 “You’ll note that three of the four states with the highest recycling rates (CA, MI, OR) have deposit amounts in the 10¢ per bottle range.
 Maine, the state with the nation’s highest recycling rate of 78%, has a 5¢ rate on typical bottles, but a 15¢ rate for alcohol bottles.”